Krispy145/pls_cli/readme.md

 ## Commands

-The command line tool can be used with `rn` or `render` both will be added to path
+The command line tool can be used with `up` or `unpack` both will be added to path

 Each command follows the format:

 ```
-render <command> <subcommand> [options]
+unpack <command> <subcommand> [options]
 ```

 > :zap:
 >
 > All commands and options are documented automatically by the cli.
-Run `rn --help` or `rn add bloc --help` to view the options and subcommands of the current command.
+Run `up --help` or `up add bloc --help` to view the options and subcommands of the current command.

 The following is the structure of the commands.